-- vehicle crossings,
+- Vehicle crossings,

-- where the mountable kerb is used,
+- Where the mountable kerb is used,

-- areas specified by the engineer
+- Areas specified by the engineer

-Where required, vehicle and pedestrian crossings shall be constructed in accordance with Council Standard Drawings R01-3.
-Tactile pads may be required at pedestrian kerb crossings.
+Where required, vehicle and pedestrian crossings shall be constructed in accordance with Council Standard Drawings.
+Tactile ground stud indicators may be required at pedestrian kerb crossings.

 5.4.12.2 Asphaltic Concrete